Mission & Vision

 The Naples Players continually seeks to enrich, educate and entertain our community through a superior theatre experience.
 We are a premier community theatre, seeking to inspire passion for the performing arts through unparalleled access to the process, experience, and conversations surrounding the arts and our community.

-2019 was a record-setting year at The Naples Players.
-Our impact on the Naples community continues to grow and define our culture.
-To learn more about our growth, programs and impact in 2019, please use the link below to view our 2019 Annual Report.
+With the challenges and closures experienced due to COVID-19, 2020 was a year like none other at The Naples Players.
+Still, our impact on the Naples community continued to grow and define our culture in new ways.
+To learn more about our growth, programs, and impact in 2020, please use the link below to view our 2020 Annual Report.

 Our Rich History